JuliBoii/CPP23/Module_3_Simple_Program/README.md

     See <https://github.com/Homebrew/homebrew-core/issues> for instructions.
     ninja: build stopped: subcommand failed.
     ```
-    - Meaning that it failed because of the compiler, not my code
+    - Meaning it failed because of the compiler, not my code
-- IDK what to do, but for a heads up, I will be using LLVM for my system
+- IDK what to do, but for a heads-up, I will be using LLVM for my system
     - _My system being a 2017 MacBook Pro_
     - _**Another Side Note:_ I am using clang that I downloaded through Homebrew
         - Just a reminder in case someone does not read my other notes